Juel07/bookmark-manager/README.md

 ## Set-Up Instructions

-### Set up SQL Database
+### Set up SQL Databases
 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager;
+2. Create the database using the psql command `CREATE DATABASE bookmark_manager;`
-3. Connect to the database using the pqsl command \c bookmark_manager;
+3. Connect to the database using the pqsl command `\c` bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+5. Disconnect from database
+6. Create the test database using the psql command `CREATE DATABASE bookmark_manager_test;`
+7. Connect to the database using the pqsl command `\c` bookmark_manager_test;
+8. Run the query we have saved in the file 01_create_bookmarks_table.sql

 ## Intended Features